SDC-Camilo/lilSebastian/README.md

-# Lil-Bopeep Retail Site

 ![alt text](ReadMe.gif)

 # Introduction

 The client is experiencing lower sales due to the outdated client-facing retail web-portal.
 Project Catwalk comprises of a complete redesign of the retail website to modernize the site and boost sales.
-This is the Front-End Capstone Project completed during Hack Reactor.

 # Overview